The-Pokemod-Group/eMagisk/README.md

 ## Changelog

+### 9.4.4

+Commented a code block to reset eth0 network interface on RDM '0000' replies.
+Seems to affect some X96 Mini devices using MADROM

+### 9.4.3

+Due to the need to validade Google's Play Integrity, eMagisk will now forcefully enable the Playstore if it's disabled.

 ### 9.4.2

 Removed clearing data from pogo and atlas on restart as it's not needed and can break things